 Intonation tables define the interval between the notes in each octave.
-The default intonation table is "1 Equal," which sets precisely equal intervals between notes-the standard for modern western music.
-If you're interested in playing other styles of music, you can use any of the K2500's other factory intonation tables, or create you own with the Intonation Table Editor.
+The default intonation table is 1 Equal, which sets precisely equal intervals between notes-the standard for modern western music.
+If you're interested in playing other styles of music, you can use any of the K2600's other factory intonation tables, or create you own with the Intonation Table Editor.

 The intonation table is selected in Master mode with the Intonation parameter.
-Here's the list of available factory intonation tables (check the Reference Guide for brief descriptions):
+Here's the list of available factory intonation tables (check the Musician's Reference for brief descriptions):